Floquet-Enhanced Spin Swaps: Introduction

 Our results also illustrate how non-equilibrium many-body phenomena could potentially be used for quantum information processing.
 On the one hand, we observe Floquet-enhanced $\pi$ rotations in two singlet-triplet qubits.
-But on the other hand, these singlet-triplet $\pi$ rotations correspond to spin-eigenstate swaps when we view the system as four single spins.
-Given the critical importance of SWAP gates for information transfer in quantum systems~\cite{Kandel2019SpinTransfer,Sigillito2019}, these results may point the way toward the use of non-equilibrium quantum phenomena in quantum information processing applications, especially for initialization, readout, and information transfer.
+But on the other hand, these singlet-triplet $\pi$ rotations correspond to spin-eigenstate swaps, when we view the system as four single spins.
+The enhanced spin-eigenstate swaps are not coherent SWAP gates, but instead are ``projection-SWAP" gates~\cite{Sigillito2019SWAP}.
+Because of the critical importance of such operations for reading out linear qubit arrays, these results may point the way toward the use of non-equilibrium quantum phenomena in quantum information processing applications, especially for initialization, readout, and information transfer.
+Moreover, recent theoretical work shows how entangled states can be preserved, and robust single-, and two-qubit gates can be implemented, within this framework~\cite{VanDyke2020}.
+Our results are also significant because they provide experimental evidence of the predicted Ising coupling that emerges between exchange-coupled singlet-triplet qubits~\cite{Wardrop2014}.